bea-22/P1_CoinfectionShedding_2018/README.md

-# P1_CoinfectionShedding_2018
+# P1_Co-infection

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of P1_CoinfectionShedding_2018 is to analyse data collected from a co-infection challenge experiment conducted in summer 2018.
+The goal of Project 1 Co-infection is to analyse data collected from a disease challenge experiment conducted in Summer 2018.
+It stems from a larger project looking at co-infection and shedding from this experiment but for clarity it is a seperate repository here.
 Further deatils below...

 Data and scripts used for analysis are available in a GitHub repository